dlajic/Master_Thesis/Bert Classifier/README.md

 This directory contains scripts and resources for training two distinct BERT-based classifiers developed as part of the thesis:

+### Web_scraping
+- **Description:** Scripts to scrape news articles for training the BERT classifier.
+This forms the base for the training dataset.
+- **Contents:** Includes scripts for automated scraping, cleaning, and initial processing of data.

 ## Classifiers

 ### 1. Migration Topic Classifier (`mig`)